ipsy-md/docs/docs/cluster/cecile/software.md

 A software stack contains a number of software necessary for your analysis and much more.
 If any software you need is missing from the stack you may contact `cecile-admins-l at ovgu.de` to request it.

-!!! note "Medusa software stack"
-    In case you need to use the old software stack used within the Medusa cluster, please contact the admin at `cecile-admins-l at ovgu.de`

 ## Type of stacks

 There are **two kinds of stacks** available: